 Seiichi Tanaka studied and performed with the leaders of Japan's modern taiko movement - Daihachi Oguchi and Osuwa Taiko, Sukeroku Taiko, and Gojinjo Taiko.

-Mr. Tanaka has collaborated with artists Art Blakey, Max Roach, Tito Puente, Babatunde Olantunji, Narada Michael Waldren, Kitaro, Mickey Hart, and Mario Bauza.
+Mr. Tanaka has collaborated with artists Art Blakey, Max Roach, Tito Puente, Babatunde Olantunji, Narada Michael Waldren, Kitaro, Mickey Hart, Mario Bauza, Tony Bennett, Bobby McFerrin, and Dave Brubeck.

 Grand Master and S.F.
 Taiko Dojo have contributed to movie soundtracks "Apocalypse Now" and "The Right Stuff," contributed to "Return of the Jedi," and appeared in "Rising Sun."

-A DVD that traces the development of American taiko, "The Spirit of Taiko," features 3 generations of American taiko represented by Grand Master Tanaka, Kenny Endo
+A DVD that traces the development of American taiko, "The Spirit of Taiko," features 3 generations of American taiko represented by Grand Master Tanaka, Kenny Endo, and Masato Baba, the son of Shsata Taiko leaders Russel Baba and Jeanne Mercer.

 Tanaka Sensei also has a book published based on his philosophy called "The Way of Taiko."

-Grand Master Seiichi Tanaka and San Francisco Taiko Dojo appeared at the 2nd Annual ShastaYama in 2006.
+Grand Master Seiichi Tanaka and San Francisco Taiko Dojo appeared at the 2nd Annual ShastaYama in 2006 and again in 2009.
 Shasta Taiko and ShastaYama are honored again to present the "father of American taiko" and the premier American taiko group.